peppeweb/Machine_Learning/README.md

 # Machine_Learning
-A bunch of experiments and implementations of ML algorithm
+A bunch of experiments and implementations of ML algorithms